-- QTF-90 QHINs MUST retrieve all changes to the RCE Directory Service and merge them into their QHIN Directory no more often than once per hour and no less often than once per day. - QTF-91 Where the QHIN Directory is distributed to a QHIN's Participants and/or Subparticipants, the distribution of any updates and changes must be distributed as soon as technically possible to a maximum of 24 hours after an RCE Directory Service Query.
+- QTF-90 A QHIN MUST create a directory entry for each individual facility within a Participant's or Subparticipant's organization. - QTF-91 A QHIN Directory MUST include all intended Exchange Purpose codes a Participant or Subparticipant will use for all initiated transactions. - QTF-92 A QHIN MUST ensure that all updates and changes to Participant or Subparticipant HomeCommunityID(s) and FHIR Endpoints are submitted to the RCE Directory Service prior to taking effect. - QTF-93 QHINs MUST retrieve all changes to the RCE Directory Service and merge them into their QHIN Directory no more often than once per hour and no less often than once per day. - QTF-94 Where the QHIN Directory is distributed to a QHIN's Participants and/or Subparticipants, the distribution of any updates and changes must be distributed as soon as technically possible to a maximum of 24 hours after an RCE Directory Service Query.